42. The Parable of the Loving Father

 Question 3) In describing this young man’s awakening to his need, the Lord used the words “When he came to his senses” (v.
 17).
 What does the term mean to you?
 What is repentance, and what words in the text indicate his repentance?

 The younger son began to think of returning home and what words he could say to make amends and be restored.
-He knows that he has no right to anything and that he must face the shame and scorn of the village and his elder brother.
-He is bankrupt of position, and he now is ready to be a servant of his father.
-I note that he does not mention God's name but, instead, uses the word, "I have sinned against heaven.”
+He knew he had no right to anything and that he must face the shame and scorn of the village as well as his elder brother.
+He is bankrupt of position and now ready to be his father's servant.
+He does not mention God's name but, instead, uses the word, "I have sinned against heaven.”
 To many Jews, the name of God is most holy.
 When I lived in Israel, I often heard the words H’Shem Adonai (The Name of the Lord) used instead of the Hebrew word for God.
-It is possible that this young man was not only now respectful of God and eternal things but also especially of his father who loved him so much.
+It is possible this young man was now respectful of God and eternal things and especially of his father, who loved him so much.

 Repentance is not just feeling sorry for one's sin but changing our mind and direction in life.
 Until a person makes tracks to the Father's house, he is still merely under conviction of heart.
-But this young man prepared his speech and resolved that he would serve his father by being a day laborer in his fields.
-The words, "he got up and went to his father" (v.
+But this young man prepared his speech and resolved to serve his father by being a day laborer in his fields.
+The words "he got up and went to his father" (v.
 20) describe his repentance.
 There have to be active steps and not just words.
-A person's will is involved.
+A person's will must be involved.

 Question 4) If you had never heard this story before, what would you assume would happen next when the son returned?
-What do you think Jesus’ listeners in that day would have expected to happen for the returning son to be accepted back into his Father’s house?
+What do you think Jesus' listeners would have expected to occur for the returning son to be accepted back into his Father’s house?

-All the listeners at this point in the story would be amazed at the level of shame the son had brought the father, the family, and the town in which he lived.
-In the listener's minds, they were wondering what would be the acceptable punishment for the son for his rebellion.
-All kinds of thoughts of just penalties would have been in the minds of the Pharisees to stop this kind of thing happening again, but instead of hearing the expected condemnation, Jesus' next words shocked them to the core.
+At this point in the story, Jesus' listeners would have been amazed at the level of shame the son brought on the father, the family, and the town in which he lived.
+They would have wondered at what an acceptable punishment could be when the son returned.
+All kinds of thoughts of just penalties would have been in the minds of the Pharisees to stop this kind of thing from happening again, but instead of hearing the expected condemnation, Jesus' following words shocked them to the core.

 The Prodigal Father